 Sachin Patel was appointed as Director on 18 May 2017.
 Sachin Patel is the Chief Capital Officer at Funding Circle, leads the Global Capital Markets group and is responsible for investor strategy.
-With effect from 31 May 2017, Phillip Hyett, who is a director of Capital Markets at Funding Circle was approved to act as alternate director for Sachin Patel.
+With effect from 31 May 2017, Phillip Hyett, who is Head of Funds at Funding Circle was approved to act as Alternate Director for Sachin Patel.